 Ms. Lampert stated that the NDCAP is down three members.
 Mr. Mahoney stated that he and the Vice Chair have discussed reaching out to the appointing authorities to replace those members.
 Ms. Lampert continued that the Town of Plymouth appointee has not attended any meetings.
 Ms. Lampert asked whether the NDCAP should have a limit on the number of meetings that can be missed by panel members.
 She also suggested Plymouth should have three at-large members given that the Plymouth Nuclear Matters Committee appears not to be active.

 Ms. Lampert also raised the issue of a template for panel questions.
-She stated that Mr. Priest had offered to work with Mr. Lampert create an amalgamated template for questions to send to the NDCAP chairs; however, this has not been completed.
-Mr. Priest stated that he is not the Secretary for the panel and that another member could volunteer to do that.
+She stated that Mr. Priest had offered to work with Mr. Lampert and a draft amalgamated template for questions to send to the NDCAP chairs was submitted.
+Although a template was provided, a final approved document not been completed.
+Mr. Priest suggested that other panel members should be engaged and a member could volunteer to do that.
 Ms. Lampert volunteered to take on this task.
 Mr. Mahoney stated he and the Vice Chair would take the issue under advisement.

 WRAP UP AND ADJOURNMENT